-RCP 240

-When CPDLC is the normal means of communications supporting the application of separation minima predicated on communication performance (e.g. 30 NM lateral and 30 NM or 50 NM longitudinal).
+RCP specification Intended uses for which the RCP specification is applicable RCP 240 When CPDLC is the normal means of communications supporting the application of separation minima predicated on communication performance (e.g. 30 NM lateral and 30 NM or 50 NM longitudinal).
+RCP 400 When a technology other than HF voice radio is the normal means of communication and the ATS function specifies a requirement for RCP 400.

-RCP 400

-When a technology other than HF voice radio is the normal means of communication and the ATS function specifies a requirement for RCP 400.

 When a technology other than HF voice radio is the alternative means of communication supporting the application of separation minima predicated on communication performance (e.g. 30 NM lateral and 30 NM or 50 NM longitudinal).

 Table 2-3.
-Examples of applying RCP specifications to intended uses

-Table 2-4.
-Examples of applying RSP specifications to intended uses
+Examples of applying RCP specifications to intended uses Examples of applying KCr specifications to interface uses